carbonatedgatorade/negativemirror/content/00 Codex/Glossary of Terms.md

 ### Demon
 A once-natural thing that has become twisted in purpose, or has lived on beyond its time through the power of some fel influence.
 ### Ecdys
 A clade of insectoid people that evolved in symbiotic conjunction with expansive underground mycelium networks, the largest being in the eastern riverlands.
+From it springs the vast city [[01 The World/01.02 Hubs/Armil|Armil]].
 ### Epoch
 A series of time constituting 8 **ages**.
 The first epoch is estimated to have been 7,142 years long
 ### Elementals